ARM-software/psa-api/doc/fwu/appendix/sra.rst

       :likelihood: M

    .. mitigations::
-      :mitigation:`EXPLICIT_STAGING`. **Control** by |API| design: firmware images that have been prepared are not automatically staged for installation.
-An explicit API call is used to stage all prepared images.
+      :mitigation:`EXPLICIT_STAGING`. **Control** by |API| design: candidate firmware images that have been prepared are not automatically staged for installation.
+An explicit API call is used to stage all candidate images.

       `M.CHECK_DEPENDENCY`.
 Verify that all dependencies are satisfied before installation.